brianberns/CFR-Explained/Readme.md

 | `Qcb`           | `Kb`            |
 | `Kcb`           | `Kc`            |

-We use `c` to represent both a check and a fold, and we use `b` to represent both a bet and a call.

 The info sets in a game are the internal nodes of a tree.
 Each valid action at a decision point leads to either a child info set or a "terminal" state where the game is over.

 ## Regret matching

-For each info set, we are going to track the total utility ("regret") of each possible action so far.
-This is stored as a vector, indexed by action (index 0 for bet and index 1 for call in Kuhn Poker):
+For each info set, we are going to track the total regret of each possible action over time.
+This is stored as a vector, indexed by action (index 0 for bet/call and index 1 for check/fold in Kuhn Poker):

 ```fsharp
 type InformationSet =